polkadot-developers/polkadot-docs/polkadot-protocol/introduction/polkadot-networks.md

 A perma-testnet (that is not reset back to genesis block) intended for Polkadot core developers and maintained by Parity Technologies.
 Primarily used to test features that are to be deployed onto Kusama and then to Polkadot.

-Native Token: WND
+Native token: WND

 ### Paseo

 A community-run testnet which mirrors the Polkadot runtime that is intended for parachain developers.
 It is maintained by the members of
 Polkadot community.

-Native Token: PAS
+Native token: PAS

 ### Rococo

 Soon to be deprecated testnet intended for parachain developers.
 It is maintained by Parity Technologies.

-Native Token: ROC
+Native token: ROC

 ## Local Test Networks

 ### Zombienet

-[Zombienet](https://github.com/paritytech/zombienet){target=\_blank} is a testing framework for Polkadot SDK based blockchains, providing a simple cli tool that allows users to spawn and test ephemeral networks.
+[Zombienet](https://github.com/paritytech/zombienet){target=\_blank} is a testing framework for Polkadot SDK based blockchains, allowing users to spawn and test ephemeral networks.

 ### Chopsticks